Chaga is the King of Mushrooms and “Gift of Heaven” according to Siberian Shamans

 Chaga contains vanillic acid which gives it a slightly vanilla like flavor.
 Thus, you can combine with vanilla extracts to help bring out this flavor.

 These mushrooms are then extracted with both alcohol and water in the ratio of eight kilos of mushrooms used to produce one kilo of this powder.
-More specifically:
+Many Chaga products on the market are just powdered Chaga, which the body cannot absorb due to chitin.
+It must be processed for best use.
+Our extract goes through the following steps specifically:

 - These pieces are placed into a stainless steel pressurized vessel where they are cooked in ethanol at 75°C or 167°F for three hours.
 The alcohol is then recaptured.